Greek Alphabet and Glossary

 The University of California has a zero-tolerance policy in regards to hazing.
 Hazing is defined as any action taken which produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 Permission or approval does not make hazing acceptable, legal, or defensible.
 Once a common tradition, hazing has been banned by all national, local, and international fraternal organizations and institutions of higher education.
 The University of California, Santa Barbara strictly enforces this policy, and organizations found in violation are subject to immediate suspension of campus recognition and privileges, as well as negative legal repercussions.

 A physical facility, usually used to house members, hold meetings and other events.
-Only CPC and IFC chapters at UCSB have chapter facilities in Isla Vista.
+CPC and IFC chapters at UCSB have chapter facilities in Isla Vista.

 A person hired to live in the chapter house and supervise the chapter members.
 All CPC sororities employ a house director to take care of sorority house operations.